 - Overseeing all recruitment-related tasks

-When starting out, a HR administrator may be tasked with responding to employee questions and collecting feedback.
-As they progress in their careers, they work with HR directors to create and administer the company benefit plans.
+When starting out, a administrator may be tasked with responding to employee questions and collecting feedback.
+As they progress in their careers, they work with directors to create and administer the benefit plans.

-Here are some of the questions that a potential candidate for the HR administrator position can expect during an interview:
+are some of the questions that a potential candidate for the administrator position can expect during an interview:

 - What is your approach towards developing new benefits packages?